airbytehq/airbyte/docs/deploying-airbyte/troubleshoot-deploy.md

 - Error: `unable to read values from yaml file`

 :::tip
-Check if you're in the right directory or informing the path to the file correctly.
+Verify that you are in the correct directory or informing the path to the file correctly.
 :::

 ```shell